Sunglasses add comfort and help you in all your outdoor activities.

 If you spend a lot of time outdoors or driving in the car, and still need vision correction, prescription sunglasses are perfect for soothing the eyes.
 Since most prescription sunglasses manufacturers block 100% UV, prescription sunglasses are a healthy way to enjoy the outdoors (especially the beach) and driving using the darkest lenses available to protect against the brightness of the sun.

-For reduced glare and increased clarity in your vision, a pair of polarized sunglasses can’t be beat.
+For reduced glare and increased clarity in your vision, a pair of polarized sunglasses can’t be beaten.
 An invisible filter is built into your lenses—making images appear sharper and clearer while reducing the intensity of the sun’s glare.
-Make sure your polarized sunglasses block 100% UV, and remember that polarized sunglasses are available with or without a prescription.
+Make sure your polarized sunglasses block 100% UV and remember that polarized sunglasses are available with or without a prescription.

 Performance & Sport Sunglasses

 The boom in outdoor sports activities like mountain biking, snowboarding, rock climbing, kayaking, skiing, golfing and in-line skating has also created a demand for sports- and performance-oriented sunglasses.
 These special-purpose sunglasses are designed to be exceptionally light and comfortable, able to withstand extreme conditions and stay comfortably in place during any activity.